StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 #### Windows

-Edge uses `MediaFoundationRenderer` to call `MediaFoundation` (need to install `HEVC Video Extension`) to finish the HEVC HW decoding which is the same tech behind `Movies and TV` builtin system app.
+Edge uses `VDAVideoDecocder` to call `MFT` (need to install `HEVC Video Extension`, Edge 117 ~ 121 uses `MediaFoundationRenderer`, and switch back to the original `VDAVideoDecocder` after version 122) to finish the HEVC HW decoding which is the same tech behind `Movies and TV` builtin system app.

 Firefox (>= 120, experimental, need to manually set `media.wmf.hevc.enabled=1` to enable the feature) uses DXVA MFT (need to install `HEVC Video Extension`) to finish the HEVC HW decoding which is the same tech behind `Movies and TV` builtin system app.